phanumat/Documentation/getting-started/first-smartapp.rst

     // TODO: implement event handlers

 Every SmartApp must define methods named :ref:`smartapp_installed` and :ref:`smartapp_updated`.
-When a user installs a SmartApp by clicking on the *Install* button in the SmartThings mobile application (after filling out any required preferences inputs), the ``installed()`` method we define in our SmartApp will be called.
+When a user installs a SmartApp by clicking on the *Install* button in the PEA HiVE mobile application (after filling out any required preferences inputs), the ``installed()`` method we define in our SmartApp will be called.
 This is where SmartApps can subscribe to any device changes we are interested in, as well as set up any scheduled tasks we want our SmartApp to perform.

 Similarly, the ``updated()`` method is called when a user updates their installation of the SmartApp by changing any of the preferences inputs.